smartdevicelink/sdl_core_guides/docs/Getting Started Part 2/index.md

 ## Registering for Notifications
-The HMI must also register for notifications individually using the following RPC format
+The HMI must also register for notifications individually using the following RPC format.

 ```json
 {